vinithkumar/percentile/README.md

 controller is present in src/Controller/StudentsController.php, It calls students controller functions and render result to views.

+### model
+model is present in src/Model/Entity/Student.php, It calls students entity model functions and its used for convert array format and upload the files.

 ### component
+Data Component is present in src/Controller/Component/DataComponent.php, Its render the files.
-controller is present in src/Controller/Component/PercentileComponent.php, Its calculate Percentile Rank.
+Percentile Component is present in src/Controller/Component/PercentileComponent.php, Its calculate Percentile Rank.

 ### Views
 view is present in src/Template/Students/index.ctp.
 It is used to render results.